theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 Over the last six decades or so, the power of Article 370 has gotten eroded.
 Nehru himself admitted to this in 1963.
 The Article also gives the President of India the power to bring changes to the Article by a presidential order (why, this is how Article 35<span class='small-caps'>A</span> got added in the first place).

 The government has also used Article 370 to extend provisions of our constitution to Jammu and Kashmir, a whopping forty-five times.
-Our constitution contains the Union List, which are aspects that the Constitution controls, also known as subjects.
-Ninety-four out of ninety-seven subjects in the Union List of the Constitution now directly apply to Jammu and Kashmir (without the necessity of consulting with its constituent assembly).
+Our constitution contains the Union List, which are aspects that the Constitution governs, also known as subjects.
+Ninety-four out of ninety-seven subjects in the Union List of the Constitution now directly apply to Jammu and Kashmir, without the necessity of consulting with its (now-non-existent) constituent assembly.
 Over 65% of the articles in the Constitution are directly applicable in Jammu and Kashmir.

 Question: was "scrapping" Article 370 such a big deal after all?

 Coming to Article 35<span class='small-caps'>A</span>, one of the paragraphs in the Instrument of Accession protects the rights of the domiciles of Jammu & Kashmir.
 Article 35<span class='small-caps'>A</span> is almost a repetition of it.
 Which brings us to the question, did it matter that Article 35<span class='small-caps'>A</span> got scrapped?

 Another point to note is that Article 370 is not technically "gone" (and that is good); the case now is that the state of Jammu and Kashmir is no more a special state.
 If Article 370 were no more, Jammu and Kashmir will no more be ours.
 No, not that J&K will want to separate, but because Article 370 is the single little thread that joins Jammu and Kashmir to us, if the Instrument of Accession and the authority of Maharaja Hari Singh comes into question.
 The Article should _not_ "get scrapped".
 Remember, we have not yet held the plebiscite.
-If the people of Jammu and Kashmir choose to stay with India through the plebiscite, there would then be no need of Article 370; that is the situation in which there will be no need of Article 370 for Jammu and Kashmir to be part of India.
+If the people of Jammu and Kashmir choose to stay with India through the plebiscite, then, there would be no need of Article 370 for Jammu and Kashmir to be part of India.

 ## A note on our model of operation